Easy one bowl Chocolate Buttermilk Sheet Cake recipe. Fudgy buttermilk frosting on top! Perfect for a crowd, or freeze for later.

 If freezing, place cake slices in airtight container in layers separated by wax paper.
 Freeze until ready to use.
 Thaw at room temperature and enjoy.

-A: Texas sheet cakes are typically made in large rectangular pans for a crowd, sometimes called jelly roll pans.
+Texas sheet cakes are typically made in large rectangular pans for a crowd, sometimes called jelly roll pans.
 This recipes uses pans sized approximately 18×13-inches.
 The cake is made in one bowl and is a single layer cake with a fudgy icing.
 Here’s the pan on Amazon that I used.

-A: Cakes that have an icing made with butter, cream cheese, or whipped cream technically SHOULD be refrigerated.
+Cakes that have an icing made with butter, cream cheese, or whipped cream technically SHOULD be refrigerated.
 I personally leave mine out on the counter in an airtight container, so do what makes you feel comfortable!

-A: YES!
+YES you can freeze sheet cakes!
 Once the icing has hardened and set, and the cake is completely cooled, slice into portions.
 Using an airtight container, place pieces of cake in layers separated by wax paper.
 Freeze.
 When ready to enjoy, remove from freezer and allow to thaw at room temperature.

 - Easy and delicious, these chewy Cinnamon Frosted Zucchini Cake Bars are the perfect sweet dessert any time of year!
 Serve chilled for extra flavor!